oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing-04-transition-20-21.md

   - The unmaintained CSAF 2.0 directory structure and files SHOULD be removed or made inaccessible.
   - The CSAF 2.0 documents MAY be archived.

-### Archive of CSAF document from previous version
+### Archive of CSAF Document from Previous Version

 The following rules apply for the archival of CSAF document from a previous version: